NorthBridge/playbook/README.md

 	# The next command is only necessary if you are not already using the created virtualenv
 	workon playbook

+To install the dependencies for Windows you could
+	python -m pip install

 To install the dependencies you could do something like this (Ubuntu):

 	pip install -r requirements.txt